Appendix FM and the Financial Requirement for UK Family Visas

 • Ongoing royalty payments

-Income from each of these sources will need to be evidence through official correspondence and bank statements showing receipt of the payment(s).
+Income from each source must be evidenced through official correspondence and bank statements showing receipt of the payment(s).

 Cash Savings

-If you or your partner have cash savings, you can use these to meet the financial requirement.
-You must have a minimum of £16,000 in savings, and then any amount above this can be used to make up any shortfall in your income.
-To calculate the usable amount of savings you should subtract £16,000 from your total savings, then divide the result by 2.5 (the duration of the initial Spouse Visa in years).
+If you or your partner have cash savings, you can use these to meet the financial requirements.
+You must have a minimum of £16,000 in savings, and any amount above this can be used to make up any shortfall in your income.
+To calculate the usable amount of savings, you should subtract £16,000 from your total savings, then divide the result by 2.5 (the duration of the initial Spouse Visa in years).
 The result of this calculation can be added to your annual income to meet the financial requirement.
-To be clear, if you want to onlt rely on savings to satisfy the financial requirement in Appendix FM, you will require a minimum of £62,500.
-This number in increases depending on the number of applicants (e.g. £72,000 for one adult and one child applying).
+To be clear, if you want to rely only on savings to satisfy the financial requirement in Appendix FM, you will require a minimum of £62,500.
+This number increases depending on the number of applicants (e.g., £72,000 for one adult and one child applying).

 Pensions

 If you or your partner receive a pension, you can use the annual pension amount to meet the financial requirement in full or in part.
-The annual pension income may be counted where the pension has become a source of income at least 28 days prior to the application.
-Pension income will need to be proven by supplying official correspondence from the pension provider as well as bank statements showing receipt of the pension payment.
+The annual pension income may be counted where the pension has become a source of income at least 28 days before the application.
+Pension income must be proven by supplying official correspondence from the pension provider and bank statements showing receipt of the pension payment.

 Self-Employed Income / Company Director Income

-Where income is being claimed from self-employment or the applicant or sponsor is either the director or employee (or both) of a specified limited company in the UK, at the date of application, they can use income from the last full financial year to meet the financial requirement.
-Alternatively it is also possible to use an average of the last 2 full financial years to meet the financial requirement.
-Evidence will need to be in the form of personal self-assessment tax returns, company tax returns (CT600) as well as audited or unaudited accounts for the relevant period.
+Where income is being claimed from self-employment, or the applicant or sponsor is either the director or employee (or both) of a specified limited company in the UK, at the date of application, they can use income from the last full financial year to meet the financial requirement.
+Alternatively, it is also possible to use an average of the last 2 full financial years to meet the financial requirement.
+Evidence will need to be in the form of personal self-assessment tax returns, company tax returns (CT600), and audited or unaudited accounts for the relevant period.
 Both personal and business bank statements should also be included as supplementary evidence.